jake-miles/grammar-py/README.md

 The top-level script that glues together the parse, compute, pretty-print steps.

-## A note on the grammar library
+## A note on the grammar library and an alternate implementation

 The grammar library grew into a bit more code than I first anticipated, and possibly more than you anticipated as well :)  Its value is partly in solving this particular problem and partly just as a cool thing to have written for my github page.
 It was also a lot of fun.

 However, I'm aware that it was not strictly necessary to solve the bash cartesian product problem.
 I had a "hand-cranked" solution working when I decided to work out this other more generic approach.
-If you'd like to see that first approach, which is working but which I abandoned before refactoring it into something more readable, it's [https://github.com/jake-miles/bash-cartesian-python/blob/3efe535a15146df514daaaf1c7a6bdc41ee2f07a/cartesian_product_parse.py](here).
+If you'd like to see that first approach, which is working but which I abandoned, it's [https://github.com/jake-miles/bash-cartesian-python/blob/3efe535a15146df514daaaf1c7a6bdc41ee2f07a/cartesian_product_parse.py](here).

 It works for most cases, but fails on some cases involving literal curly braces and commas.
-I switched to the generic approach when debugging those cases became complicated, with the guess that solving a more general problem would prove easier than solving a specific problem.
+I switched to the generic approach when debugging those cases became complicated, on the thinking that solving a more general problem would prove easier than solving a specific problem.